MicrosoftDocs/msix-docs/msix-src/manage/shared-package-container.md.md

 ```powershell
 Add-AppSharedPackageContainer <path>
 ```
-This commands deploys the shared package container definiton for the particular user.
-Optional parameters include the following
+This command deploys the shared package container definiton for the particular user.
+Optional parameters include the following:
 |**Parameter** |	**Description**|
 |---------|---------|
 |RequirePackagePresent |Fails if the user does not have a container-specified package registered. |